Hobbies and interests

 FinalistBio

 I am Enam Amevo, Atlanta native.
-I am an aspiring computer engineer and filmmaker interested in medical technology as well as camera technology.
+I am an aspiring electrical engineer and filmmaker interested in medical technology as well as camera technology.
 I am unique in that I don't believe I have to choose between art or STEM.
 I will pursue both and succeed in both!
 I am the 2023 Valedictorian of Daniel McLaughlin Therrell High School and a first-generation Togolese-American.

 I am paying for my education by myself through a combination of scholarships and income from working as my parents cannot afford to contribute.
 My mother is a teacher, and my father works at the airport.
 I have 2 younger sisters who look to me as a role model.
 I am determined to graduate debt-free, so any scholarship helps.
 My tuition is covered until 127 credits by Georgia's Zell Miller scholarship (my degree requires 129), but I am responsible for housing and meals, which are quite expensive for a 19-year-old full-time student. (~15-20k a year) However, when I graduate, I will be the first engineer in my family, and the first person to have a high income.
 I want to give back to the family that has supported me as well as our homeland, Togo, and my hometown, Atlanta.
 It is my hope that I can expose youth from both places to opportunities they usually don't get.
 As a low-income student from a Title 1 school currently attending one of the best schools in the country, I've experienced firsthand how students from my background are setback simply because of our origins.
 My school was not able to offer the opportunities my peers had in school.
 I am going to change that!